TheHive-Project/Cortex4py/Usage.md

 Cortex4py 2.0.0+ is a new version of the library, that is only compatible with Cortex V2.

-It introduces support authentication and covers almost all the available APIs, including administration APIs.
+It introduces support for authentication and covers almost all the available APIs, including administration APIs.

 ### Library architecture

-Cortex4py 2.0.0+ is defined the following structure:
+Cortex4py 2.0.0+ is defined as the following structure:

 ```plain
 ├── cortex4py